will-o-matic/caldav-mcp/README.md

 # caldav-mcp

-A CalDAV client using Model Context Protocol (MCP) to expose calendar operations as tools for AI assistants.
+A CalDAV Model Context Protocol (MCP) server to expose calendar operations as tools for AI assistants.

 ## Features